StanyMiles/not-facebook/README.md

 3. Create new iOS app in Facebook App Dashboard, using Bundle identifier from the project, as on Step 1 in Facebook docs

 4. Now you need to initialize CocoaPods.
-Navigate to project directory in terminal and run `git install`
+Navigate to project directory in terminal and run `pod install`

 5. Open NotFacebook.xcworkspace (!!
 NOT NotFacebook.xcodeproj)